@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 This sector has been the engine of growth and has sustained this country through its turbulent years.

 It’s said the construct evolved from what was regarded as the traditional economy.
-Well, traditional economic activities have evolved to build world superpowers.
+Well, conventional economic activities have evolved to build world superpowers.
 Private fried chicken and kitchen-experimental sweet syrups have become global brands.

 A small busness owner operating a drinking bar in Accra, Ghana's Capital City (c) Allen Sefadzi Anewu Komla: 8 May, 2017 | Accra, Ghana